High-Intensity-Prototyping-Labs/bulgogi/SYNOPSIS.md

 ---
 ```

-## No Forward Declarations
+## No Implicit Forward Declarations
-For simplicty, readiblity and the preservation of logical order, forward declarations are not possible when using references.
+For simplicty, readiblity and the preservation of logical order, implicit forward declarations are not possible when using references.

 ```yaml